flyconnectome/crantr/README.md

 ## Tutorial

-Lindsey Lopes in the Kronauer group is interested in the olfactory system of the ant, and so some of the earliest reconstruction was done in the ant antennal lobe.
+One of the initial projects with the CRANTb dataset is to explore the olfactory system of the ant, led by [Lindsey E Lopes](https://www.linkedin.com/in/lindsey-e-lopes-a16a3292) in the [Laboratoy of Social Evolution and Behavior](https://www.rockefeller.edu/research/2280-kronauer-laboratory/).

 Let us look at some antennal lobe projection neurons.